Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes

-\paragraph{Analysis of Perfect Recall:} As discussed in Section~\ref{sec: met}, the performance metric Perfect Recall has a potential issue with the predicted answers being the entire context in cases where they do not exactly match with the gold-standard answers.
-To address this concern, we compare the ratio of the predicted answers (that do not have an exact match of 1) to the contexts with the ratio of the gold-standard answer to the contexts.
-Figure~\ref{fig:ratio} shows that except for one outlier, the distribution of the percentage ratios of the predicted answers to the contexts is similar to that of the gold-standard answers to the contexts.
-We further analyze the outlier and find that there are only 13 words in the context where the predicted answer is a 100\% match with the context.
+\paragraph{Analysis of recall score}: In this part of the discussion, we analyze the recall scores of the QA model to shed light on its overall capability to extract gold-standard answers.
+In cases where the strict F1 score for the predicted answer is 0, the recall score can demonstrate the overlap between the gold-standard and predicted answers.
+For the test set in our gold-standard dataset, our QA model achieved a strict F1 score of approximately 52\%.
+For the remaining 48\%, we examine the recall scores by binning them into 12 intervals (shown in Table \ref{tab:recall_analysis}).
+We also perform similar analyses for Cohort-Short and Cohort-Long.
+As indicated in Table \ref{tab:recall_analysis}, 14\% of the predictions for the gold-standard test set, although lacking a strict match, exhibit a 100 Similarly, for Cohort-Short and Cohort-Long, respectively, 7\% and 15\% of the predicted answers have a 100\% overlap with the gold-standard answers while not having a strict match.
+One potential issue while considering 100\% overlap without a strict match is the predicted answer being the entire context.
+To address this concern, we compare the ratio of the predicted answers (that do not have a strict F1 score of 1) to the contexts with the ratio of the gold-standard answers to the contexts.
+Figure~\ref{fig:ratio} shows that the distribution of the percentage ratios of the predicted answers to the contexts is similar to that of the gold-standard answers to the contexts.

 \paragraph{Examples of Predicted Answers:} We demonstrate the capability of the QA model by showing some randomly selected examples of the predicted answers along with the questions and gold-standard answers in Table~\ref{tab:ex_pred}.